Betterment/katas/bar-seating/README.md

 If the customer arrives > the restaurant closing time, they cannot sit down.
 If there is an open seat for the customer, they will sit down.

 ##### Refuse line customer
 If there are any people waiting in line to sit down when this person enters the bar, they will leave.
+If this person becomes the first person in line however, they will stay.

 ##### Short lines customer
 If there are <= 3 people in line, this person will stick around.